 I read from Richard Scary’s Best Word Book Ever to this son for hours when I was on bed-rest carrying twins, but it was the page on airplanes that fired up his imagination in a big way!

-The first time I stooped down beside our son and pointed up into the sky to announce the approach of a two-seater airplane, I knew there was a connection made.
+The first time I stooped down beside our toddler son and pointed up into the sky to announce the approach of a two-seater airplane, I knew there was a connection made.
 I could feel his excitement!
 He was shivering with joy, and his eyes never left the sound of the motor until it was far out of sight.
 His little hand tightened on mine and he was full of questions.

 What continued through the years was a deepening interest in flight in general, but also in astronomy, the sciences, and engineering.